OlivierSohn/hamazed/BACKLOG.md

 - make an animation between levels to make the world reduce progressively

 ## Animation Design
-- for each number use a corresponding shape :
-  - 1 : circle (simpleExplosion)
-  - 2 : rotating bar that goes up
-  - 3 : triangle
-  - 4 : square
-  - etc...
 - use a different animation when the target is met?
 - make gravity based animations rebound on walls, lose % velocity when hitting the bottom